giovannibaratta/vmware-tanzu-training/h2o/ansible/keycloak/README.md

 1. Verify that Keycloak portal is up and running (connect to `https://<VM_IP>`).

+1. Set the variables in the playbook `configure.yaml``

 1. Run ansible to configure Keycloak realm
     ```sh
     ansible-playbook configure.yaml -i ../../terraform/outputs/ansible_inventory --u debian